nsakki55/code-for-blogpost/prefect_ecs_task_flow/README.md

-# How to Run Flow as ECS Task
+# How to Run Prefect Flow as ECS Task
-blog:
 ## 1. BuiltIn Container + Storage
 Use the Prefect official Docker image, download the files required for running the Flow.